-5 Proposal
+6 Proposal

-IEEE proposes that WP 5A provides technical characteristics, including protection criteria, for WAS/RLAN services operating in the 57-71 GHz frequency range to TG 5/1 by 31 March 2017.
+IEEE proposes that WP 5A provides technical characteristics in the recommendations referenced in section 5, including protection criteria, for WAS/RLAN services operating in the 57-71 GHz frequency range to TG 5/1 by 31 March 2017, based on the relevant standards in section 4 above.

 IEEE anticipates that technical experts working in association with IEEE 802 will prepare supporting technical contributions.
 If so, IEEE expects to submit those results to WP 5A in due course.